dokmic/chuangmi-camera-v5/docs/content/development/How-to-build-the-binaries-for-the-webcam-hack.md

 I prefer to edit the `Makefile` and `SOURCES.mk` in the repository itself and copy it inside the container build directory to keep track and prevent my changes to be gone after accidentally exiting the container.

-Have a look in `tools/dev/helpers.sh` for some utils for building and testing new binaries.

 To update the changed files by hand, copy the files from `/result/` to `/env`:

 ```bash